JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### privateKeyFile
 {#tasks-signplugin-privatekeyfile}

-A file with encoded private key in PEM format.
+A file with the encoded private key in PEM format.
 Refers to `key-file` CLI option.

 {style="narrow"}